fadur/daysto.js/README.md

-#Countdown.js
+#daysto.js
 A dead simple jquery countdown timer.
+Count how many days there are to a given target.
 No styling applied, this is left to the user.